• Español

 Eligible Texas public institutions of higher education attempting to recruit distinguished researchers.

-2. A member of a national honorific society, such as the National Academy of Sciences, the National Academy of Engineering, the National Academy of Medicine, or an equivalent honorific organization.
+2. A member of the National Academy of Sciences, the National Academy of Engineering, or the National Academy of Medicine, or

 Basic qualifying criteria for a prospective applicant includes, but is not limited to the following:

-2. The researcher proposed for recruitment must meet all the eligibility requirements necessary to qualify as a distinguished researcher
+2. The individual or group proposed for recruitment must meet all the eligibility requirements necessary to qualify as a distinguished researcher;

-5. The grant application must have the support of the applicant institution’s president and of the institution’s governing board, the chair of the institution’s governing board, or the chancellor of the University System if the applicant institution is a component of a University System
+5. The grant application must have the support of the applicant institution’s president and of the institution’s governing board, the chair of the institution’s governing board, or the chancellor of the University System if the applicant institution is a component of a University System; and

 Eligibility Details